-Helen Ngo holds a life insurance license in the State of Georgia, but does not actively engage in product sales with our Clients and does not actively pursue new life insurance business.
+Helen Ngo is licensed to sell life insurance in Georgia and may offer products to clients based on their insurance needs.
 She does not hold a valid insurance license in California and does not intend to sell insurance products to California residents.
 Should she decide to actively engage in life insurance sales in the future, it will be disclosed to Clients and prospects and those changes will be disclosed in this brochure.